steemit/devportal/_tutorials-recipes/using-hivemind.md

 Hivemind is available as a pre-built docker image which can be downloaded directly from Dockerhub at [https://hub.docker.com/r/steemit/hivemind/](https://hub.docker.com/r/steemit/hivemind/)

-If you would prefer to install Hivemind yourself you can do so following the basic intructions below.
+If you would prefer to install Hivemind yourself you can do so following the basic instructions below.

 This setup can be performed on an Ubuntu server.